mouseless/baked/unreleased.md

 - `QueryParameters.vue` is renamed to `QueryBoundInputs.vue`
 - `TypeWithOnlyGetIsReportPage` ux feature is removed, and adding `ReportPage` component to a type is moved to `DefaultThemeFeature`
+- `UseDataFetcher.Injected` is renamed to `Context`
+  - `Custom` data key is renamed to `ModelData`
+// TODO data args => options in Computed and Context, change composables

 ## Improvements